24% saw a 10 percent increase in sales opportunities

 What does success look like?
-What happens to the prospect if they graduate out of the program?
+What happens to the prospect if they graduate out of the nurture campaign?
 Do they go to sales or another program further down the funnel?

-A very simple lead nurturing workflow may involve just a series of four or five email messages sent over a period of several weeks.
-A more advanced workflow may include multiple touchpoints, content offers, and communication channels, all over a much longer period, and with multiple variations.
-It’s a good idea to start with a simple workflow and then allow your campaigns to evolve over time.
+A very simple lead nurturing workflow may involve just a series of four or five email nurture messages sent over a period of several weeks.
+A more advanced lead nurturing workflow may include multiple touchpoints, content offers, and communication channels, all over a much longer period, and with multiple variations.
+It’s a good idea to start with a simple workflow and then allow your nurture campaigns to evolve over time.

-At Act-On, the content, ops, and demand gen teams meet weekly to review one or more automated nurture programs to review performance, consider any needed tweaks, or set up A/B or other testing.
+At Act-On, the content, ops, and demand gen teams meet weekly to review one or more automated nurture campaigns to review performance, consider any needed tweaks, or set up A/B or other testing.